mayankthebest/codingadventure/README.md

 This tool also helps you chain together tasks and also save a sequence of tasks for reuse.

-Do provide your feedback/suggestions or report bugs!
+Do provide your feedback/suggestions or report bugs!!